Remi607/ansible-web-stack/Instructions.md

 1. Generate keyair: ssh-keygen -t rsa -b 4096
 2. Get the public key: cat ~/.ssh/id_rsa.pub
+3. Update inventory/host.ini file line 11 with your location of the private_key_file
-3. Push the public key to other servers (replace Public key with your generated):
+4. Push the public key to other servers (replace Public key with your generated):

 for ip in 192.168.1.{136..139}; do ssh root@$ip <<'EOF'